G-Core/product-documentation/documentation/waap/about-waap.md

 * **WAF Edge nodes** that perform actions against requests.

-* **Cloud intelligence component** that runs heuristics and ML models and performs behavioral analytics.
+* **Behavioral component** that runs heuristics and ML models and performs behavioral analytics.

 WAF edge nodes and behavioral components work together to provide protection against common vulnerabilities such as L7 DDoS attacks, <a href="" target="_blank">OWASP Top 10 threats</a>, bots, and more.